StackExchange/dnscontrol/providers/activedir/doc.md

 ## Special Windows stuff

-This provider needs to do 2 things:
+There are two different interactions with AD that this driver needs to do:

 * Get a list of zone records:
   * powerShellDump: Runs a PS command that dumps the zone to JSON.